-- 5.92.
-A student who obtains an MSc degree in the same specialist area of dentistry from the University of London or elsewhere, which contains taught and dissertation components equivalent to those for the MClinDent, may be admitted with advanced standing equivalent to the first year and Part 3.
-All such students must complete Part 2 of the programme. - 5.93.
-In other cases considered appropriate by the Dean for Dentistry, advanced standing may be granted for up to 25 per cent of the taught element of the programme (normally Part 1 and Part 2).
+- 5.95.
+A student who obtains an MSc degree in the same specialist area of dentistry that contains taught and dissertation components equivalent to those for the MClinDent may be admitted with advanced standing into the second year of the programme. - 5.96.
+In other cases considered appropriate by the Dean for Dentistry, advanced standing may be granted for up to 25 per cent of the taught element of the programme.